-Three useful proximity sensor concepts are explained here, the first one using an ordinary opamp LM358, the second one using IC LM567 which functions with a phase locked loop principle ensuring very accurate response for the detection.
+Three useful proximity sensor concepts are explained here, the first concept is based on an ordinary opamp LM358, the second one using IC LM567 which functions with a phase locked loop principle ensuring very accurate response for the detection.
 The third circuit works using the ubiquitous IC 555.
 Let's learn each one with a step by step explanation.

 There is a long list of sensors that are available in market today.

 One such sensor is proximity sensor.

 In this post , we are about to unravel how a proximity sensor works and what provide the necessary knowledge to make this project at home.
 As the name suggests, the unit detects whether an object is near or far from it.
 They can be designed in different ways.

 But, the most common method is the one based on INFRARED rays and OPAMP.
 Some common uses of this device can be seen in cell phones, automatic flush systems , automatic taps, hand dryers and never-falling robots.

 1. IR led: Every led emits some form of electromagnetic radiation when powered up.
 From our household experience, we have known leds that emit visible light.